Middlebury Resource Recovery Center

 Project Overview

-When fully operational, the Middlebury Resource Recovery Center will treat approximately 80,000 gallons of food waste and wastewater per day, converting over 90% of the organic content into renewable biogas.
+The Middlebury Resource Recovery Center treats approximately 80,000 gallons of food waste and wastewater per day, converting over 90% of the organic content into renewable biogas.
 It is estimated that this facility will reduce greenhouse gas emissions by more than 2,000 tons of CO2 per year, primarily by the elimination of 278 tanker truck trips each month.

-The MRRC will service many Middlebury-based food and beverage producers, including Vermont Cider Company, WhistlePig Distillery, Dubois Dairy and Agri-Mark for Cabot Creamery.
+The MRRC services many Middlebury-based food and beverage producers, including Vermont Cider Company, WhistlePig Distillery, Dubois Dairy and Agri-Mark for Cabot Creamery.

 80,000